sidhlee/react-testing/README.md

 ### Redux Thunk!

-- Dispatch multiple actions from one creator
+- Dispatch multiple actions from one action creator
-- Access state within action creator
+- Access current state within action creator
+- Returns a function that takes dispatch as an argument

 ### No need for `correctGuess` action creator